 About Bitcoin Wallets and Exchanges

-One of the main differences between bitcoin wallets and exchanges is that with a bitcoin exchange, fiat currencies can be converted to bitcoin and the other way around.
-Some exchanges also offer bitcoin conversion to other cryptocurrencies and/or conversion between fiat currencies and other cryptocurrencies besides bitcoin.
-Parties who use bitcoin exchanges are able to send bitcoin to bitcoin wallets or other bitcoin exchanges and can also receive bitcoin payments from bitcoin wallets and exchanges.
+One of the main differences between bitcoin wallets and exchanges is that with an exchange, fiat currencies can be converted to bitcoin and the other way around.
+These exchanges generally offer a selection of other cryptocurrencies to buy and sell too, ranging from a handful to hundreds.

 Types of Bitcoin Wallets